goldfarbas/jekyll_site/ecosystem.md

 permalink: ecosystem
 metadescription: "This page designed as a community-driven resource where people can learn what products and use cases made possible with bZx and Fulcrum."
 featured-image: /images/ogp.png
-title: Awesome bZx protocol ecosystem
+title: "The Ecosystem Collection: Everything Built on bZx"
-h1title: "bZx protocol ecosystem: community built products on top of bZx and Fulcrum"
+h1title: "The Ecosystem Collection: Everything Built on bZx"
 ---
-This page designed as a community-driven resource where people can learn what products and use cases made possible with bZx and Fulcrum.
+This page designed as a community-driven resource where people can learn what products and use cases are made possible with bZx, Fulcrum, and Torque.
 Feel free to [contribute on GitHub](https://github.com/bZxNetwork/jekyll_site/blob/master/ecosystem.md).

 ## Wallets